mehulagg/gitlab/doc/architecture/blueprints/container_registry_deployment/index.md

 #### Insights

-For similar reasons as highlighted above, currently, it's not feasible to extract valuable information from the registry, such as how much space a repository is using (e.g. to enforce quotas), which repositories are using the most space, which ones are more active, detailed push/pull metrics per image or tag, etc. Not having access to these insights and metrics strongly weakens the ability to make informed decisions in regards to the product strategy.
+For similar reasons as highlighted above, currently, it's not feasible to extract valuable information from the registry, such as how much space a repository is using, which repositories are using the most space, which ones are more active, detailed push/pull metrics for each image or tag, and others.
+Not having access to these insights and metrics strongly weakens the ability to make informed decisions in regards to the product strategy.

 #### Additional Features